softworkz/emby-wiki/Web-Socket.md

 * Name
 * Arguments.

-Below are the list of known core commands, along with the list of properties available in Arguments.
+Below are the list of known core command **names**, along with the list of properties available in Arguments.

 * MoveUp,
 * MoveDown,